Pieter de Graeff: Rampjaar and afterwards

-De Graeff remained only the function of a chief bewindhebber of the VOC, which he held until his.
-Between the years 1671 and 1678 Pieter, who increasingly emerged as one of the leaders of the VOC, worked closely with Joan Maetsuycker, the governor-general of the Dutch East Indies.
+De Graeff remained only the function of a president-bewindhebber of the VOC, which he held until his death.
+Between the years 1671 and 1678 De Graeff, who increasingly emerged as one of the leaders of the VOC, worked closely with Joan Maetsuycker, the governor-general of the Dutch East Indies.
+Especially in the years 1673/74 the brothers Pieter and Jacob tried unsuccessfully with stadholder Willem III to come into favor.
+The brothers no longer enjoyed the favor of Willem, and both remained without office for the rest of their lives.